Pitfall: The Lost Expedition

-Pitfall: The Lost Expedition is a pair of action-adventure video games, one for the Game Boy Advance, and the other for the GameCube, PlayStation 2, Xbox, and Windows.
-It is the sixth installment of the Pitfall series.
-It was released by Activision on February 18, 2004 in North America and February 20, 2004 in the PAL region.
-The PC version was released on October 15, 2004 only in North America.
-The game was also released on September 23, 2008 on the Wii as Pitfall: The Big Adventure.
-Pitfall: The Big Adventure was released under the brand Fun4All in Europe.
+Pitfall: The Lost Expedition is an action-adventure video game developed by Edge of Reality and published by Activision.
+Part of the Pitfall! series, it was released for the GameCube, PlayStation 2 and Xbox in 2004.
+An abridged version for the Game Boy Advance by Torus Games was released alongside the console versions.
+A Windows version developed by Beenox was released later that year.
+The game was also released on October 7, 2008 on the Wii as Pitfall: The Big Adventure, with it being released under the brand Fun4All in Europe.
 It was followed in 2012 by Pitfall! for mobile devices.